Table of Contents

 - It supports better bowel movements.

-- It removes obstruction from channels and congestion.
+- It removes the obstruction from channels and congestion.

 Ayurvedic Properties and Action of Medohar Guggulu